ricpol/pygrister/doc/misc.rst

         # now the function is allowed to return even if an error occurred
         print(st_code, res)

-Finally note that, if an HTTPError occurred, the retrieved response will of course not conform to the "regular" Pygrister format for a successful request::
+Finally note that, if an HTTPError occurred, the body of the retrieved response will of course not conform to the "regular" Pygrister format for a successful request::

     >>> grist.reconfig({'GRIST_RAISE_ERROR': 'N'})